soyeonnnb/loopers-java-template/docs/design/02-sequence-diagrams.md

 	participant US as UserService
 	participant BS as BrandService
 	participant PS as ProductService
+	participant LS as LikeService
 	participant UR as UserRepository
 	participant BR as BrandRepository
 	participant PR as ProductRepository
+	participant LR as LikeRepository

 	U ->> PC: 상품 목록 조회 요청 (brandId, order, size, page) activate U